 Tip: for painters and sketchers, plan to spend some extra time hanging out at Mission San Juan Capistrano.
 Between the ruins, bells and gardens, there are endless subjects if you’re an artist.

-Another fun stop: the beach at San Onofre isn’t too far south of San Juan Capistrano and there is some awesome surfing to watch (or waves to catch yourself).
+Nearby stops: the beach at San Onofre isn’t too far south of San Juan Capistrano and there is some awesome surfing to watch (or waves to catch yourself).
+To the north you’ll find Crystal Cove State Park that stretches far up the coast, providing lots of great tide pools and beaches.

 Leaving the SoCal area out of Los Angeles and heading north up the coast, you’ll come to the perfect little city of Santa Barbara.
 A great destination on its own with wine and art and shopping and Channel Islands National Park just off the coast, it’s perfect for a getaway.
 It’s also where we’ll find Mission Santa Barbara.